pirafrank/OSX_utils/README.md

 You can get both [here](http://www.alfredapp.com).

 Unfortunately, Alfred only runs on OS X (Snow Leopard and above).
 I wish there'd be something like it on Linux.

+#### OS X Services

+They should work with OS X 10.8+.
+Tested on Mavericks and Yosemite.
+Some of them may work with Lion.

 ## Installation